ojhaamit/ojhaamit/README.md

 ### Hi there!
-I am  Software Developer Engineer in Test, who is passsionate about learning new technologies.
+I am  Software Developer Engineer in Test, who is passsionate about learning new technologies and product management.

 ### Technical Skills:
 - Experience in designing & implementing Test Automation using: